jklymak/AbHillInter/README.md

 ##  MITGCM version

-The version I'll use is the `btforcing` branch of my own fork.  https://github.com/jklymak/MITgcm/
+The version I'll use is the `varbd_bt` branch of my own fork.  https://github.com/jklymak/MITgcm/

 ## Runs: koehr